dy/piezo/docs/r&d.md

     . for reduce use `a,b,c >- fn` or `a,b,c >- a,b -> a+b`
     ! that is in fact mixing operator! a,b,c >- mix
     !? we can reduce based on reducer's number of args
+  * I think we should overload these operators |, >-

 ## [x] Concat/flat groups → no need to flattening/deep nesting
   * ?is done via range operator a, ..b, c..d, e (shortened spread)